nightLotus/camera/README.md

 # Overview
-This application takes 10 photos of your face in a 10-second interval using the front-facing camera.
+This application takes 10 photos of your face in a 10-second interval using the front-facing camera for use in a secure authentication system.

 Possible attacks that are mitigated:
 - Add a random salt to the file name so that changing the system's clock can't overwrite previous files